HodyahAdler/BIU_oop_class_winter2024/Assignment-2.md

 For this task, you should include all the relevant classes.
 The `run2` target in the `build.xml` would run the drawing code, which should reside in a class called `AbstractArtDrawing`.

-(all tasks, including this one, will be submitted in the same zip file)
+(all tasks, including this one, will be submitted in the same zip file) In the final submission, you should have 10 lines and the screen size will be the same as the size defined in the task.

+### Special cases and notes
+* In the case of straight lines with infinite intersection points (including cases of inclusion)return null must in 'intersectionWith' method and true in 'isIntersecting' method
+* An intersection point at the end points of a line are considered intersection points
+* The order of the points does not matter, i.e. straight lines are the same even if the end point of one is the start point of the other and vice versa
+* Some of the methods refer to int and some to double.
+This happens because conceptually, the points are infinite.
+In reality, we are limited by the accuracy of our screen.
+Think about how to deal with it.
+Do not change the signatures of the methods.
+* Conceptually, numbers are infinite.
+In practice, the numbers on the computer are limited, even double.
+This creates a situation where you won't detect a collision because one value came out to you as 4.9999... and the other 5.
+The accepted solution for such situations is a threshold.
+You can read more about it on Google.

 ## Part 3: Animation and Bouncing Balls